mdfarragher/TCS/working_solution.md

 To calculate boat rankings, you have to collect every position of the boat since the start of the race (this is the 'batch') and then use an analytical query to calculate which boat is in the lead.

 So you'll also need the slow path or batch processing path to perform this calculation, and forward the results into Power BI for display.

+**Why a dashboard?**

+You might be wondering why I'm creating a Power BI _dashboard_ and not a report?

+It's because Power BI reports can only connect to a single data source.
+But in this business case, you actually have to connect to two data sources:

+1. The Power BI dataset with the real-time data produced by the Python racing simulator
+2. A top-10 list of boats ranked by their position in the race.
+This list will be produced by the batch processing path of the Lambda Architecture.

+You unfortunately cannot create one single Power BI report that combines both data sources.

+However, what you can do is create _two_ Power BI reports: one with only the world map, and one with only the boat rankings.
+Then you can pin these two visuals together into a single Power BI dashboard.

+This is the strategy I will be following when building this solution.

 **Alternate solution:**